EpistasisLab/Aliro/docs/guides/developerGuide.md

 - Type: Runs all the unit tests in the context of a docker container and puts the test results and code coverage reports in the `.\target` directory
 - Dependencies: Docker-compose
 - Usage: `docker-compose -f .\docker-compose-unit-test.yml up --abort-on-container-exit`
+  - To run only javascript or python tests, see the [further details above](#local-test-instructions)
 - Results:
 	- The results will in xcode format be in `.\target\test-reports\nose_xunit.xml`
 	- The xml cobertura coverage report will be in `.\target\test-reports\cobertura\nose_cover.xml`